Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     ```

 ## Prepare the game engine
-1. Download the Stable Linux 64-Bit NORMAL build and extract it to the same directory as `game_dir`.
+1. Download the Stable Linux 64-Bit NORMAL build from [this page](https://nwjs.io/downloads) and extract it to the same directory containing the `game_dir`.

 2. Rename the extracted folder to `NWJS`.

 3. Copy the `NWJS` folder in this repository and paste it over your `NWJS` folder.

+Note: When a newer version of the game engine is released, you can repeat the steps to update it.

 ## Linking the game to the engine.
 - Copy the `NWJS/Game.sh` file into your `game_dir`.